Here are 40 ideas for a totally awesome, totally Portland summer, inside and out.

 - Sign up for the library’s summer reading program.
 A great motivator to get your kids to read over the summer.
 You get prizes along the way for minutes spent reading, and at the end, a t-shirt.
 Sign us up.

 - Catch some kindie music.
 Portland is teeming with kids’ musicians (in a really good way!).
-Check out Mr. Ben, Mr. Hoo, The Alphabeticians, Mo Phillips, Olive & Dingo, Tallulah’s Daddy, Aaron Nigel Smith and even more at one of their regular shows around town.
+Check out Mr. Ben, Mr. Hoo, Mo Phillips, Olive & Dingo, Tallulah’s Daddy, Aaron Nigel Smith, Red Yarn and even more at one of their regular shows around town.
 Most shows are on a donation basis of $3-5 per kid.
 Check out our calendar for schedules.

 - Watch the planes from IKEA.
 A surprisingly fun low-key way to enjoy a hot morning.
 Order an affordable kids’ meal or indulge in a cinnamon bun. (p.s. they have free child care there, you know, just in case.)

 - Go bowling.
-Strrrike!
-Knock down those pins and stay cool with a trip to the bowling alley.
 Make your trip even more affordable by taking part in the Kids Bowl Free program.

 - Climb the walls.
 Work those arms!
 Test that balance!
 Your kids are climbing the walls anyway, so may as well make it legit!
 Here’s our list of indoor rock climbing spots.

 - Play Lego.
-Check out one of the library’s Lego play times, or head to some of the local shops’ mini model builds.
-Find out more details here.
+Check out one of the library’s Lego play times, or head to a local LEGO shop, like Bricks & Minifigs.

-- Bring the bike inside.
-If your kids are itching to get on their bikes, but it’s just too hot to even contemplate being out on pavement, head to the Lumberyard’s indoor bike park.
-Read our review here.
+- Bring the skateboard inside.
+If your kids are itching to get on their skateboards, but it’s just too hot to even contemplate being out on pavement, head to Stronger Skatepark in Milwaukie for indoor fun.